General Fellowship FAQ's

 Q: How will fellows be selected?

-A: Host communities interview the top 3 candidates for their site.
-They selected a fellow by the end of March 2014.
+A: Host communities will interview the top 3 candidates for their site.
+They will select a fellow by April 15, 2018.

 Q. Who is responsible for securing and paying for the fellow's housing?